Hotmoka/hotmoka/tutorial/Takamaka.md

     TransactionReference ponzi = blockchain.addJarStoreTransaction(new JarStoreTransactionRequest(
-      player1, // this account pays for the transaction _20_000, // gas provided to the transaction blockchain.takamakaBase, // reference to a jar in the blockchain that includes the basic Takamaka classes Files.readAllBytes(Paths.get("../ponzi/dist/ponzi.jar")), // bytes containing the jar to install blockchain.takamakaBase));
+      player1, // this account pays for the transaction _20_000, // gas provided to the transaction BigInteger.ONE, // gas price
+      blockchain.takamakaCode(), // reference to a jar in the blockchain that includes the basic Takamaka classes Files.readAllBytes(Paths.get("../ponzi/dist/ponzi.jar")), // bytes containing the jar to install blockchain.takamakaCode()));

     Classpath classpath = new Classpath(ponzi, true);